 - Bolt Tower

-Unlike Bolt Tower on Offense, Bolt Tower on Defense most of the time is a terrible proposition, as the players could either avoid it by not walking into the range at Turn 3, or actually use the damage against you to get into either Wings of Mercy or Vantage thresholds.
-The same argument could be made for Bolt Trap.
+Unlike Bolt Tower on Offense, Bolt Tower on Defense most of the time is a terrible proposition, as the players could either avoid it by not walking into the range at Turn 3 or actually use the damage against you to get into either Wings of Mercy or Vantage thresholds.

 In this guide, we discussed some of the basic behaviors of the AI, and some considerations that should be considered when creating a defense team.
 Using the core principles of the above guide would allow you to exert your creativity and understand a defense’s strengths and weaknesses.